 A visit to Seattle is not complete without a trip to Pike Place Market.
+I love to visit to browse around for a snack, shop and take in the iconic history of this nostalgic Seattle destination.
 My favorite activity here is watching the fish throwers at the Pike Place Fish Company.
 Pike Place Market, Seattle, WA 98101.

 Just across the street from Pike Place Marker is Beecher’s Cheese.
 Be sure to swing by there for a Grilled Cheese & Tomato Soup or their famous Mac’N Cheese an Oprah’s Favorite things item!
 Their Flagship Cheddar Cheese is also incredible (that’s what’s in their Grilled Cheese).
 It makes a great hostess gift or take it home with you and enjoy.
 Pike Place Market, 1600 Pike Pl, Seattle, WA 98101